So excited to share my Chicago itinerary with you today!

 Pssst, heading to Chicago?
 Don’t miss these travel guides to help you plan your trip!

-There’s so much to do, see and eat in Chicago.
+There’s so much to do, see and eat in Chicago (be sure to purchase a Go City Chicago pass here to save money on top attractions).
 Here’s how we packed in everything we wanted to hit up in the Windy City.

 5 Day Chicago Itinerary

 Chicago Itinerary: Day 1

 We stayed at The Gwen Hotel, which is part of Starwood’s Luxury Collection.